 The Academic Support Center

-The Structured Education Program is designed to offer incoming freshmen who test into Walsh’s beginning-level English and math courses additional structured assistance over their first years.
-To that end, students who are enrolled in the program on the basis of their placement testing results will take the following courses:
+The Cavs CORE Learning Community, formerly known as the Structured Education Program, is designed to offer incoming freshmen who test into Walsh’s beginning-level English and math courses additional structured assistance over their first years.
+Students are enrolled in this learning community based on their placement test results.
+Cavs CORE students have ongoing access to assigned tutors and a variety of experiential learning activities.
+Students in this learning community will take the following courses:

 |ENG 111-1||Explor of Self in Community||3|